inGall/salary-meter/README.md

 A simple web dashboard for computing current salary earned in the month

+### Usage

+1. Clone repository to local directory
+2. `npm install` to install all dependencies
+3. `pip install flask` and `pip install flask_cors` to get both packages
+4. `npm run app` to run app under localhost:3000
+5. Fill in information and you are ready to go!

 ### Background Information

 1. Salary updates every minute.